-LANSCE produces one of the highest beam currents in the world of medium energy protons to irradiate experimental targets directly or to produce intense pulses
+LANSCE produces one of the highest beam currents in the world of medium energy protons to irradiate experimental targets directly or to produce intense pulses of spallation neutrons.

-\Work supported by the U. S. Department of Energy, National Nuclear Security Administration, Contract No. DE-AC52-06NA25396 - Publication Release LA-UR-08-06209 of spallation neutrons.
 LANSCE performs state-of-the-art experiments in proton radiography, nuclear science, and materials science.
+The LANSCE Refurbishment Project (LANSCE-R) received "Approval of Critical Decision (CD)-0, Approve Mission Need" from the NNSA

+Administrator on December 27, 2006.
+As a result, the LANSCE User Facility will continue to be the premier neutron science facility at Los Alamos National Laboratory.

-Our goal is to provide safe, secure, environmentallycompliant, cost-effective performance in beam delivery that meets or exceeds metrics prescribed by our customers.
-The LANSCE Refurbishment Project (LANSCE-R) ensures that the LANSCE User Facility will continue to be the premier neutron science facility at Los Alamos National Laboratory, providing NNSA with critical data in support of its Defense Programs mission.
-A schematic of the project scope is shown in Figure 1.
+Our goal is to provide safe, secure, environmentally-compliant, cost-effective performance in beam delivery that meets or exceeds metrics prescribed by our customers.

+04 Hadron Accelerators A08 Linear Accelerators